-The fistula test is used when examining patient with recurrent
+The fistula test is used when examining a patient with recurrent vertigo.

 Garrington sign is thickening of the periodontal ligament/membrane space of involved teeth in the setting of gnathic osteosarcoma.
 Symmetrical widening of the space can be seen early in the disease process due to infiltration of tumour cells.

 A geographic skull is a radiographic appearance which is seen in eosinophilic granuloma (EG) and characterised by destructive lytic bone lesions, the edges of which may be bevelled, scalloped or confluent.

 Griesinger sign, named after Wilhelm Griesinger, a German psychiatrist and neurologist (1817-1868) refers to oedema of the postauricular soft tissues overlying the mastoid process as a result of thrombosis of the mastoid emissary vein.
 It is a complication of acute otomastoiditis and may be asso...